 The Metro Council created the Office of Inspector General and Civilian Review and Accountability Board in 2020.
 With approval from the board, the Inspector General is empowered to investigate complaints involving members of LMPD and the public, including abuse of police authority.
 Harness said this investigation into the party falls under this authority.

-The Inspector General investigation comes on the heels of multiple sexual harrassment claims made by LMPD officers.
+The Inspector General investigation comes on the heels of multiple sexual harassment claims made by LMPD officers.
 The claims prompted Mayor Craig Greenberg to announce changes in the way the department handles training, investigations and discipline related to workplace sexual harassment.
 A press release from Greenberg’s office lists the Office of Inspector General as one avenue LMPD officers can take to report sexual harassment.

 At a press conference in June, Greenberg said he is working with Chief Paul Humphrey to strengthen training around workplace sexual misconduct, as well as investigations and discipline.